awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-reboot.md

 	}
 ```

 The following script samples use exit codes to restart instances\.
 The Linux example installs package updates on Amazon Linux, and then restarts the instance\.
-The Windows example installs the Hyper\-V application on the instance, and then restarts the instance\.
+The Windows example installs the Telnet\-Client application on the instance, and then restarts the instance\.

 **Amazon Linux example**